-Over 30 Multi-use Bike Trails, 250+ Miles
+Over 40 Bike Trails, 300+ Miles

 Ride Safe, Greater Orlando, Disney Area

-Trail Maps, Photos Galore
+Trail Maps & Photos Galore

-Cross Seminole Trail Map
+Cross Seminole Trail

-Mileage: 28 miles (1 gap to be closed)
+Mileage: 28 miles

-Surface: Asphalt, 12' (some sections on narrower sidewalks)
+Surface: Asphalt, 12' (some more narrow sections)

 Nearby Points of Interest: Big Tree Park, Spring Hammock Preserve, Seminole County Environmental Studies Center, Lake Monroe Wayside Park, Central Florida Zoo

 Continue over the bridge onto the sidewalk, then along Aloma to Oviedo Mall Blvd. (about 500 feet).
 Cross Aloma at the traffic light and follow the trail to S. Central Ave.
 (SR 434).
 This section of the trail passes commercial and residential areas with several road crossings.
-At South Central Avenue are two options (see below).
-(Updated: March 2019)

 This starts one of the prettier sections along the trail, with only a few residential road crossings.
-The trail passes through residential neighborhoods and under SR417 on the way to the Black Hammock trailhead (parking, water, restrooms, benches, equestrian parking).
+The trail passes through residential neighborhoods and under SR 417 on the way to the Black Hammock trailhead (parking, water, restrooms, benches, equestrian parking).
 Built on the old Sanford and Indian River Railroad bed between Oviedo and Sanford; the Black Hammock Trailhead is on a spur that ran to Black Hammock on Lake Jesup.
-The trail crosses the trestle over scenic Howell Creek, and continues through a residential area of the Tuscawilla community in Winter Springs to the bridge over SR434.
+The trail crosses the trestle over scenic Howell Creek, and continues through a residential area of the Tuscawilla community in Winter Springs to the bridge over SR 434.

 Big Tree Park is named for the large, ancient cypress trees on site.
 "The Senator" at 3,500 years was a National Champion Bald Cypress but sadly lost to arson in 2012.
 A clone, "The Phoenix," has been planted near the playground.
 "Lady Liberty," a 2,000 year old bald cypress, is now the reigning "Big Tree" - walk along the Boardwalk to see Lady Liberty and the charred remains of The Senator.
 The park was donated to Seminole County by Senator M.O.
 Overstreet (thus the name "The Senator") and dedicated by President Calvin Coolidge in 1929.

-The trail continues through Greenway Lakes Park and behind the library before coming back onto Greenway Blvd., where it turns off at the Crossings and follows the power lines.
+The trail continues through Greenwood Lakes Park and behind the library before coming back onto Greenway Blvd., where it turns off at the Crossings and follows the power lines.
 Go through the tunnel under Greenwood Blvd.
 Exiting the Crossings, cross the road at Greenwood and Sun Drive and continue a short distance along the roadside to the bridge at Lake Mary Blvd.

 Under the Lake Mary Blvd. bridge is the Lake Mary trailhead (parking, restrooms, water).
 Here Greenwood Blvd. becomes Rinehart Road and a rather uninspiring section of the trail, basically a wide sidewalk with no shade that runs north to the I-4 bridge link to the Seminole Wekiva Trail.
 From the bridge, the trail continues as part of the Florida Coast-to-Coast Trail, running along Rinehart Road to H.E.
 Thomas Jr. Pkwy.
-(CR 46A) with some business crossings and little shade.
+(CR46A) with some business crossings and little shade.
 (Note: From the bridge north, formerly called the Rinehart Trail.)